Electoral College - The Importance of the Electoral College

 [Originally published May, 2019]

-If you don't understand why the Electoral College exists, you're the reason.
+If you don't understand why the Electoral College exists, you're the reason why it exists.

 Colorado Gov. Polis signed the national popular vote bill into law on March 15, 2019.